Treatment Program Curriculum

 Skill — ABC worksheet

 Substance use and mental illness often put a strain on the social relationships in patients’ lives.
-However, humans are social creatures, and it is often very hard to recover successfully without the support of a social network.
+However, humans are social creatures, and it is often tough to recover successfully without the support of a social network.
 At Continuum Outpatient, we teach you how to start mending those relationships with friends, family, and other loved ones.

 We use methods including: